Static ARP is not applied at boot time

 i have all the client mac ids with ips listed under dhcp server so they get the same ip everytime and only those macs r allowed.

-#8 Updated by Jim Pingle almost 9 years ago
+#8 Updated by Jim Pingle about 9 years ago

 So point 1 is the real bug, and point 2 is irrelevant, those won't update with static ARP enabled, since the ARP entries are always there, they will always show online.